 Unlike regular black charcoal, Binchotan charcoal will burn for three to five hours.
 It can be extinguished and reignited two or three times.
 It burns with constant heat that seals in natural flavors.
 Binchotan charcoal is the purest charcoal on earth.
 It is also known as white charcoal.

-Prized by chefs around the world, Binchotan charcoal is pure high carbon charcoal made from oak.
+Prized by chefs around the world, this premium charcoal is pure high carbon charcoal made from oak.
 Because of high carbon content it is completely odorless.
 Cooking with it brings out the natural flavors of the food.
-To recognize Binchotan charcoal, tap two sticks of it together.
+To recognize this type of charcoal, tap two sticks of it together.
 You should hear a light metallic sound due to its ultra high carbon content.

 Binchotan is Japan’s answer to charcoal.
 It lasts incredibly long.
-You’re looking at a fire that will last for up to five hours.
+You are looking at a fire that will last for up to five hours.
 It burns at extremely high temperatures, ensuring quick sears for meat and fish.

 Binchotan burns without smoke due to its purity.
-Binchotan burns cleanly and without flames.
+Japanese Binchotan Charcoal burns cleanly and without flames.
 Food grilled over binchotan retains its natural flavour and moisture.
 It never smells burnt.
-The benefits of using binchotan for grilling go beyond the obvious.
+The benefits of using Binchotan for grilling go beyond the obvious.
 Binchotan burns cleanly with a high steady heat and the alkalised ashes are said to neutralise protein acids and other undesirable acidic products during cooking.

 Binchotan is not just for Japanese home cooks.
 High-end restaurants use it for grilling.
 The best yakitori restaurants use binchotan as fuel.
 Lower-end restaurants do not, resorting to gas flames or cheaper charcoal, due to the high price of binchotan.
 For more information click here.